garobcsi/ScheduleForYou/README.md

 ## :warning: Running the Application On Windows

-Our applications use [docker volumes](https://docs.docker.com/storage/volumes/) to save changes.
-Because the application uses many small files the coping between the Windows filesystem (NTFS) and Dockers filesystem (ext4) makes it run slower.
-By making the os filesystem and the Dockers filesystem the same the application will run much quicker.
+Because the application uses many small files the coping between the Windows filesystem (NTFS) and Docker container filesystem (ext4) makes it run slower.
+By making the Os filesystem and the Docker containers filesystem the same the application will run much quicker.

-For example, when we used [Wsl](https://learn.microsoft.com/en-us/windows/wsl/install) on Windows we saw the same speed difference as a proper Linux installation
+For example, when we used [Wsl](https://learn.microsoft.com/en-us/windows/wsl/install) on Windows we saw the same speed difference as a proper Linux installation.

 ## :test_tube: Run Unit Tests